Capital Gains Tax: How It Works and 2024-2025 Rates

-If you have ever sold an investment property, stocks, or valuable artwork, you might be familiar with the term capital gains tax.
 Capital gains tax is a tax imposed on the profit earned from the sale of a capital asset.
 Capital assets can include real estate, stocks, bonds, or even rare collectible items purchased for investment purposes.
+In this article, we will provide an overview of capital gains tax and the 2024-2025 capital gains tax rates.
+We will also discuss the differences between short-term and long-term capital gains and how these distinctions can significantly impact your tax liability.

 What is capital gains tax?

+Capital gains tax is a tax on profits that you earn from the sale of a capital asset.
 A capital asset describes everything you own for personal use (not business) or investment purposes.
 Stocks and bonds, land, your house and car, even your furniture are all examples of capital assets.
-If you sell your asset for more than you paid for it, the difference is called a capital gain.
+If you sell your asset for more than you paid for it, the difference is the profit, or a capital gain.
 If you lose money on the sale, it is called a capital loss.

 If you have capital gains and losses over the course of the year, you’ll need to determine your “net capital gain” when you file your taxes.
 This is very simply the difference between your gains and your losses.
 If your losses are greater than your gains, that difference, your net capital loss, is deductible up to $3,000, depending on your filing status.